Paulo Campos

 Paulo C. Campos (July 27, 1921 – June 2, 2007) was a Filipino physician and educator noted for his promotion of wider community health care and his achievements in the field of nuclear medicine for which he was dubbed as "The Father of Nuclear Medicine in the Philippines".
 The first president of the National Academy of Science and Technology, he was conferred the rank and title of National Scientist of the Philippines in 1980.

 Early life and education

 Campos was born in Dasmariñas, Cavite, on July 27, 1921.
-His younger brother was Jose C. Campos Court of Appeals of the Philippines Associate Justice of the Philippine Supreme Court.
+His younger brother was Jose C. Campos, an associate justice of the Philippine Supreme Court.